Christmas pickle

-The Christmas pickle is a lesser-known Christmas tradition.
+The Christmas pickle is an American Christmas tradition.
 A decoration in the shape of a pickle is hidden on a Christmas tree, with the finder receiving either a reward or good fortune for the next year.
 There are a number of different origin stories attributed to the tradition, including one originating in Germany.
 This theory has since been discounted, and it is now thought to be a German-American tradition created in the late 19th century.
 In fact, the New York Times reported that out of 2,057 Germans polled, YouGov determined 91% were unaware of the legend.

 Description

 In the tradition, an ornamental pickle is placed on a Christmas tree as one of the Christmas decorations.
 On Christmas morning, the first person to find the pickle on the tree would receive an extra present from Santa Claus or would be said to have a year of good fortune.

 Berrien Springs, Michigan, which billed itself as the Christmas pickle capital of the world, held a pickle parade from 1992 until 2005.
 The Pickle Festival and parade returned in 2021 after a 16-year hiatus.